marsathoriq/Scraper-Berita/README.md

 We currently run the scraper service on Google Cloud Functions.
 Here is the detailed step of how to deploy this service manually to Cloud Functions and what needs to be configured:

 ### Trigger
-We recommend to use **Cloud Pub/Sub** trigger type so you can spawn an automate scheduler for this function easily using **Cloud Scheduler**.
+We recommend to use **Cloud Pub/Sub** trigger type so you can use an automated scheduler to invoke this function easily using **Cloud Scheduler**.
 For more information you can refer to [this link](https://cloud.google.com/community/tutorials/using-scheduler-invoke-private-functions-oidc).

 ### Runtime
 As this function will take some time to run, set the timeout to `540` .
 You'll also need to set up **Runtime Environment Variables** with the following key-pair configurations: